learn-co-curriculum/phase-2-welcome-to-phase-2/README.md

 most popular frontend library of the last several years: React.

-React itself is written in JavaScript as a tool for JavaScript developers, so all the fundamentals you learned &mdash; working with functions; manipulating arrays; and dealing with complex objects &mdash; are going to be crucial to your success with React.
+React itself is written in JavaScript as a tool for JavaScript developers, so all the fundamentals you learned — working with functions; manipulating arrays; and dealing with complex objects — are going to be crucial to your success with React.

 What you'll get in return is a library that does a lot of the heavy lifting in